CreepycreeperMw/BanAddon/README.md

 I wanted to update the ban addon to the newest version and clean up the mess other people left behind over the years.

 ### Before you proceed
-You are **not** allowed to use this code in your own addon in any type of way, but you can look at it.
+You are **not** allowed to use this code in your own addon in any type of way without getting consent from me first, but you can look at it anytime.
-You can also modify it for private use only.
+You may also modify it for private use only (as long as you dont redistribute or upload the code in any way).